StreakYC/mache/README.md

 App Engine provides access to logs for each request through the [LogService API](https://developers.google.com/appengine/docs/java/logservice/).
 The framework starts from a cron job that runs fairly often.
-The cron job simply enqueues a named task.
-This task is named such that one and only one task will run for a given time window.
+The cron job simply enqueues a bunch of named tasks.
+These tasks are named such that one and only one task will run for a given time window.
 This time window is adjustable in your configuration class (see below).
 Every time this task runs, the task queries the log service for the logs for its specified time window, parses the logs into bigquery columns using built in extractor and/or extractors you write.
 It then exports this to bigquery using the streaming ingestion input method.

 ## Customizing the columns exported